 Ultra-Low Sulfur Diesel (ULSD) – EN 590

 Ultra-Low Sulfur Diesel (ULSD) conforming to EN 590 is the global benchmark automotive diesel fuel for modern compression-ignition engines.
-It is engineered to meet stringent environmental regulations while delivering high combustion efficiency, engine protection, and full compatibility with advanced emission-control technologies.
+It is engineered to meet strict environmental regulations while delivering high combustion efficiency, engine protection, and compatibility with advanced emission-control technologies.
+EN 590 ULSD is mandatory across the European Union and widely adopted in Asia, the Middle East, Africa, and international export markets.

 Technical Specifications (Typical EN 590)